MS-ES-DEMO/networking-hub-spoke-fast-deploy/README.md

 - *resourceGroupNames*
   - "type": "string",
-  - "description": "Allows to configure the specific resource group where the resources associated to that serice would be deployed.
+  - "description": "Allows to configure the specific resource group where the resources associated to that service would be deployed.
 You can define the same resource group name for all resources in a test environment to simplify management and deletion after finishing with the evaluation."